dennisppaul/umfeld-libraries/README.md

+⚠️ THE PROJECT HAS MOVED TO CODEBERG.ORG [https://codeberg.org/Umfeld](https://codeberg.org/Umfeld) ⚠️

 a collection of libraries that extend the core functionality of [umfeld](https://github.com/dennisppaul/umfeld) environment.

 the repository needs to be cloned with submodules: